nextflow-io/nextflow/docs/operator.md

      .view { record -> record.seqString }
 ```

-The above example loads the `misc/sample.fa` file, splits it into records containing the `id` and the `seqString` fields (i.e. the sequence id and the sequence data), filters records by their ID, and finally prints the sequence string of each record.
+The above example loads the `misc/sample.fa` file, splits it into records containing the `id` and `seqString` fields (i.e. the sequence id and the sequence data), filters records by their ID, and finally prints the sequence string of each record.

 Available options: